AwesomeTMC/pyBRS/README.md

 Additionally, please make sure the MIDI you are using ends with `.mid`, and there is only one tempo used in the MIDI.

-Finally, before converting, make sure `player_speed` in `midi_to_brs.py` is right.
-It's 13 by default, which is the speed of Mario in an unmodified `MarioConst.arc`.
-If you modified that, or Luigi is the main character of your mod, change that.
-Luigi's speed is 15 in an unmodified `MarioConst.arc`.

 ### IMPORTANT NOTE
 The duration can cause unexpected results due to a bug in the game.
 Put the corresponding game's patches below in your riivolution XML to fix it.